Give Zakat

 Faisal Edhi

-Head of the Edhi Foundation.
+Head of Edhi Foundation

 The visionary & courageous man who did not take money from the government, he wished to domesticate the habit of giving in the Pakistani people.
 He finally succeeded.
 Late Abdus Sattar Edhi's golden words, that often the people who have the least, give the most.When he started his work, he was penniless.
 He sat on the street and asked for donations not for himself but to help people in greater need.
 “I begged.
 And people gave,” he said.
 From the very beginning, people passing Edhi on the street trusted him to do good with their money.